-Your facilitator will lead the group through a short activity on your understanding of the principles of equality and non-discrimination as they apply to the experiences of men and women and of people whose appearance or behaviour does not conform to traditional male or female gender norms (i.e., lesbian, gay, bisexual, transsexual, transgender and intersex (LGBTI).
+Your facilitator will lead the group through a short activity addressing your understanding of the principles of equality and non-discrimination as they apply to the experiences of men and women and of people whose appearance or behaviour does not conform to traditional male or female gender norms (i.e., lesbian, gay, bisexual, transsexual, transgender and intersex (LGBTI).

-Your facilitator will divide participants into three groups, explain how to create a Live Storyboard and assign a scenario for the Live Storyboard to each group.
+Your facilitator will divide participants into three groups, explain how to create a Live Storyboard and assign a Live Storyboard scenario to each group.